mlabonne/llm-course/README.md

 ---
 ### 5. Preference Alignment

 Preference alignment is a second stage in the post-training pipeline, focused on aligning generated answers with human preferences.
 This stage was designed to tune the tone of LLMs and reduce toxicity and hallucinations.
 However, it has become increasingly important to also boost their performance and improve usefulness.
 Unlike SFT, there are many preference alignment algorithms.
-Here, we'll focus on the two most important ones: DPO and PPO.
+Here, we'll focus on the three most important ones: DPO, GRPO, and PPO.

 - **Rejection sampling**: For each prompt, use the trained model to generate multiple responses, and score them to infer chosen/rejected answers.
 This creates on-policy data, where both responses come from the model being trained, improving alignment stability.
 - **[Direct Preference Optimization](https://arxiv.org/abs/2305.18290)** Directly optimizes the policy to maximize the likelihood of chosen responses over rejected ones.
-It doesn't require reward modeling, which makes it more computationally efficient than PPO but slightly worse in terms of quality.
+It doesn't require reward modeling, which makes it more computationally efficient than RL techniques but slightly worse in terms of quality.
+Great for creating chat models.
+- **Reward model**: Train a reward model with human feedback to predict metrics like human preferences.
+It can leverage frameworks like [TRL](https://huggingface.co/docs/trl/en/index), [verl](https://github.com/volcengine/verl), and [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF) for scalable training.
-- [**Proximal Policy Optimization**](https://arxiv.org/abs/1707.06347): Iteratively updates policy to maximize reward while staying close to initial behavior.
-It uses a reward model to score responses and requires careful tuning of hyperparameters including learning rate, batch size, and PPO clip range.
+- **Reinforcement Learning**: RL techniques like [GRPO](https://arxiv.org/abs/2402.03300) and [PPO](https://arxiv.org/abs/1707.06347) iteratively update a policy to maximize rewards while staying close to the initial behavior.
+They can use a reward model or reward functions to score responses.
+They tend to be computationally expensive and require careful tuning of hyperparameters, including learning rate, batch size, and clip range.
+Ideal for creating reasoning models.
-- **Monitoring**: In addition to SFT metrics, you want to maximize the margin between chosen and preferred answers.
-The accuracy should also gradually increase until it plateaus.

 📚 **References**:
 * [Illustrating RLHF](https://huggingface.co/blog/rlhf) by Hugging Face: Introduction to RLHF with reward model training and fine-tuning with reinforcement learning.
-* [LLM Training: RLHF and Its Alternatives](https://magazine.sebastianraschka.com/p/llm-training-rlhf-and-its-alternatives) by Sebastian Rashcka: Overview of the RLHF process and alternatives like RLAIF.
+* [LLM Training: RLHF and Its Alternatives](https://magazine.sebastianraschka.com/p/llm-training-rlhf-and-its-alternatives) by Sebastian Raschka: Overview of the RLHF process and alternatives like RLAIF.
 * [Preference Tuning LLMs](https://huggingface.co/blog/pref-tuning) by Hugging Face: Comparison of the DPO, IPO, and KTO algorithms to perform preference alignment.
-* [Fine-tune Mistral-7b with DPO](https://mlabonne.github.io/blog/posts/Fine_tune_Mistral_7b_with_DPO.html) by Maxime Labonne: Tutorial to fine-tune a Mistral-7b model with DPO and reproduce [NeuralHermes-2.5](https://huggingface.co/mlabonne/NeuralHermes-2.5-Mistral-7B).
+* [Fine-tune with DPO](https://mlabonne.github.io/blog/posts/Fine_tune_Mistral_7b_with_DPO.html) by Maxime Labonne: Tutorial to fine-tune a Mistral-7b model with DPO and reproduce [NeuralHermes-2.5](https://huggingface.co/mlabonne/NeuralHermes-2.5-Mistral-7B).
+* [Fine-tune with GRPO](https://huggingface.co/learn/llm-course/en/chapter12/5) by Maxime Labonne: Practical exercise to fine-tune a small model with GRPO.
-* [DPO Wandb logs](https://wandb.ai/alexander-vishnevskiy/dpo/reports/TRL-Original-DPO--Vmlldzo1NjI4MTc4) by Alexander Vishnevskiy: It shows you the main metrics to track and the trends you should expect.
+* [DPO Wandb logs](https://wandb.ai/alexander-vishnevskiy/dpo/reports/TRL-Original-DPO--Vmlldzo1NjI4MTc4) by Alexander Vishnevskiy: It shows you the main DPO metrics to track and the trends you should expect.

 ---
 ### 6. Evaluation